Few new reals

 Much of the notation used in this paper follows the standards set forth in \cite{JECH} and \cite{KUNEN}.
 Other, less standard, pieces of notation will be introduced as needed.
 The rest of the paper is structured as follows.
-In Section \ref{symmetric_systems} we introduce an enhanced form of symmetric systems, and review the elements of the theory of symmetric systems that we will be using (all of which go through with the present notion).
-In Section \ref{the_construction} we present our forcing construction, and in Section \ref{relevant_facts} we prove the relevant facts about this construction which together yield the proof of Theorem \ref{mainthm}.
-We conclude the paper with Section \ref{conclusion}, which contains some remarks on why our construction cannot possibly be adapted to force $\Unif(\vec C)$ for any ladder system $\vec C$ (which, as we already mentioned, is well--known to be incompatible with $\CH$), and on the (closely related) obstacles towards building models of reasonable forcing axioms together with $\CH$ using the present approach.
+In Section \ref{first-construction} we construct a sequence $(\mtcl P_\b\,:\,\b\leq\k)$ of forcing notions.
+In Section \ref{relevant_facts} we prove the relevant facts about this construction which will show $\mtcl P_\k$ to witness the conclusion of Theorem \ref{mainthm-0-intro}.
+Subsection \ref{conclusion} contains some remarks on why our construction in Section \ref{first-construction} cannot possibly be adapted to force $\Unif(\vec C)$ for any ladder system $\vec C$ (which, as we already mentioned, is well-known to be incompatible with $\CH$), and on the (closely related) obstacles towards building models of reasonable forcing axioms together with $\CH$ using the present approach.